MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/metrics-overview.md

 To access your data directly, pass the parameter `ai.include-query-payload` to the Application Insights API in a query using KQL.

+> [!NOTE]
+> To retrieve the underlying logs query, `DEMO_APP` and `DEMO_KEY` ***don't*** have to replaced in the following string.
+You can copy and paste it directly into your browser search bar.

 ```Kusto
 api.applicationinsights.io/v1/apps/DEMO_APP/metrics/users/authenticated?api_key=DEMO_KEY&prefer=ai.include-query-payload
 ```

 The following is an example of a return KQL statement for the metric "Authenticated Users.”
 (In this example, `"users/authenticated"` is the metric id.)

 ```Kusto
 output